 1969 - The Ensemble changed character when it was re-organized as a permanent ensemble with regular weekly rehearsals and a set number of concerts in Eugene.
 At this time, the underlying purpose of the group was music education through the presentation of concerts to surrounding community areas.

 1980s- The Eugene Wind Ensemble changed its name to the Eugene Symphonic Band in an attempt to better communicate the size and character of the group.
 ESB organized as a non-profit association, adopted a Constitution and Bylaws, and in 1989, established a budget in order to compensate the Conductor and Band Manager and began its first year of fundraising and the business drive.
 The Band performed with a variety of conductors and soloists throughout the decade.
+Notably, Wayne Bennett succeeded founder Robert Vagner in 1985 and was later followed by Patrick Casey.
 A highlight was performing at the Soreng Theater in the newly completed Hult Center with guest conductor, Frederick Fennell.
 The first Oregon Adult Band Conference is hosted by ESB at the UO School of Music.

 1990s- A rich decade of concerts with a variety of guest performers, new band compositions, Adult Band Festivals, clinics, sponsorship of the Dallas Brass, an exchange trip to Canada, and the beginning of the Lifelong Music Scholarship.
-Most notable conductor of the decade is Bob Ponto, who stayed on as conductor through the 2003 season.
+Under the baton of Eric Hammer, the group performed Saturday morning children’s concerts to the delight of young and old alike.
+Bob Ponto took the podium in the mid-90’s and led the group through the 2003 season.

-2018- ESB celebrated their 60th season and a historic reception honoring numerous directors and members.
+2018- ESB celebrates their 60th season with a historic reception honoring numerous past directors and our talented members.
+As our rich tradition in the community continues, we are pleased to welcome Wayne Bennett back to the podium!